 EV CONNECT LLC Grant For Public Plug-in Vehicle Charge Stations at Los Angeles County Metro Transit Locations

-EV Connect LLC will install 20 publicly accessible charging stations for electric vehicles at five different public transportation hubs within the area served by Los Angeles County Metropolitan Transportation Authority.
-As carmakers begin to roll out all-electric cars and plug–in hybrids, Southern Californians will be some of the first drivers in the nation to have access to the new technology.
+Reviewed by JB Oct 7, 2013 EV Connect LLC has installed 20 publicly accessible charging stations for electric vehicles at five different public transportation hubs within the area served by Los Angeles County Metropolitan Transportation Authority.
+As carmakers roll out all-electric cars and plug–in hybrids, Southern Californians will be some of the first drivers in the nation to have access to the new technology.
 Adding charging stations at Metro lots helps solve the range limitation of plug-in electric vehicles by offering a public transportation option to a charging opportunity.
 The project combines two of the lowest carbon emission transportation options, electric cars and public transportation.

 The project will not only add charging stations but will serve as a pilot project to test the idea of adding additional electric vehicle infrastructure throughout the metro transit area.
 With more than 60 million passengers passing through these five hubs each year, the project could significantly raise awareness of electric vehicles.